timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 13-TRADE AGREEMENTS ACT OF 1979/SUBCHAPTER II-TECHNICAL BARRIERS TO TRADE (STANDARDS)/Part F-International Standard-Setting Activities/Part F-International Standard-Setting Activities.md

     * (C) regarding plant health, developed under the auspices of the Secretariat of the International Plant Protection Convention in cooperation with the North American Plant Protection Organization; or

-    * (D) established by or developed under any other international organization agreed to by the NAFTA countries (as defined in section 3301(4) of this title) or by the WTO members (as defined in section 3501(10) of this title).
+    * (D) established by or developed under any other international organization agreed to by the USMCA countries (as defined in section 4502 of this title) or by the WTO members (as defined in section 3501(10) of this title).

 #### (b) Other definitions
 * The definitions set forth in section 2575b of this title apply for purposes of this part except that in applying paragraph (7) of section 2575b of this title with respect to a sanitary or phytosanitary measure of a foreign country, any reference in such paragraph to the United States shall be deemed to be a reference to that foreign country.